jkp85/notebook-servers/tensorflow/README.md

 ## Tensorflow Single Machine Mode

-As distributed tensorflow is still immature, we currently only provide the single machine mode.
+As distributed Tensorflow is still immature, we currently only provide the single machine mode.

 ```
 import tensorflow as tf